 - Be careful not to “step or walk” on your planting area.
 Your body weight will compact the soil even more.
 If forking raised beds, walk on frame sides.

 12. Apply Organic Fertilizers

 - Spring is a great time to amend the soil with organic fertilizers.
-Shallow rooted plants like lettuce and mescaline will do fine with a toss of worm castings spread onto top of the soil.
+Shallow-rooted plants like lettuce and mescaline will do fine with a toss of worm castings spread onto the top of the soil.

 13. Be Prepared to Protect Seedlings

-- If you have seedlings that have sprouted and a cold night is expected, have buckets, cardboard boxes, plastic jugs and frost covers available to cover them for protection.
-This will save them from being frostbitten and getting killed.
+- If you have seedlings that have sprouted and a cold night is expected, have buckets, cardboard boxes, plastic jugs, and frost covers available to cover them for protection.
+This will save them from frostbite and getting killed.

-Being well prepared for spring planting season is an important part of having a successful spring garden.
-Being cooped up all winter is bad and when warmer weather finally arrives it is easy to get too anxious and waste a lot of necessary money.
+Being well-prepared for the spring planting season is an important part of having a successful spring garden.
+Being cooped up all winter is bad, and when warmer weather finally arrives, it is easy to get too anxious and waste a lot of necessary money.

 By mapping out your garden and following these tips in this spring gardening checklist, your spring will be off to a great start!